yberhanu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6-Creates a new local variable named BETTY

-7-Creates a new global variable named HOLBERTON
+7-Creates a new global variable named School

 8-Prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line